seanpringle/goomwwm/goomwwm.md

 :	Change the modifier key mask to any combination of: control,mod1,mod2,mod3,mod4,mod5 (default: mod4).

 	goomwwm -modkey control,mod1

+-only
+:	Set an X11 key name to show only windows in the current tag, hiding everything else (default: XK_o).

+	goomwwm -only o

 -placement
 :	Control the position of new windows (default: any).